 “It’s one thing to be a ballplayer, but so what?”
 Friend said, adding that sometimes he spent 20 hours a day campaigning.
 “I went to 40 mill gates and talked to workers.
 Politics is a good competitive game now that I’m out of baseball.”
 29

 He added, “I had a wife who was a good campaigner, and I’m thankful for that.”
 30

 Re-elected as controller in 1971, Friend went on to serve as a three-time delegate to the Republican National Convention, but did not run for higher office beyond controller.
 On the philanthropy front, he led a popular annual fundraising drive for Children’s Hospital in Pittsburgh in the 1980s.

 “Friend wages an annual letter campaign urging friends and business acquaintances to look deep into their hearts and dig deep into their pockets to help patients who otherwise would not have the means to pay for medical care,” a writer for the Pittsburgh Press remarked.31

-Friend retired from his post-baseball business and political career in 2005.
-In 2012, at the age of 81, he lived in O’Hara Township, which is northeast of downtown Pittsburgh.
-Bob Friend the “Warrior” is considered one of the Pirates’ most historically significant pitchers of all time.
+Friend retired from his post-baseball business and political career in 2005 and lived in O’Hara Township, northeast of downtown Pittsburgh, until his death at the age of 88 on February 3, 2019.
+Bob Friend, “The Warrior,” is considered one of the Pirates’ most historically significant pitchers of all time.

 1 Rick Cushing, 1960 Pittsburgh Pirates: Day by Day: A Special Season, An Extraordinary World Series (Pittsburgh: Dorrance Publishing, 2010), 363.